jtrzaska0/Multi-Target-EBS-Tracking/readme.md

 ## libcaer
 The `libcaer` library should be installed by following the instructions found on their [GitLab page](https://gitlab.com/inivation/dv/libcaer).

+## VimbaCPP
+The Vimba SDK is used to communicate with an Allied Vision 1800 U-500.
+First, install the SDK by following the instructions on [their website](https://www.alliedvision.com/en/products/vimba-sdk/).
+If needed, modify the directories in `FindVimbaCPP.cmake` (located under `cmake/modules`) to link to the library.

 ## Usage
 To run the program, enter the following command in the terminal: `./LiveTracking -p tcp:<FLIR IP ADDR> <PATH TO CONFIG JSON> <PATH TO ONNX FILE>`.
 The program expects three arguments even when the stage is not in use.
 If the FLIR stage is not present, or you do not